 So much has happened since I wrote last but I will just quickly summarize.
 Thurs was my very sad going away party... the girls gave me presents and speeches and everyone brought in a dish for lunch.
 I made them a slideshow and also gave them some other presents.

 Sometime last week when I was trying to decide to do with my last few days I saw Andrea (my Norwiegen friend who Aaron and I stayed with in Italy).
 I asked her what she was up to, thinking I might go see her, and she said she wanted to come to Colombo.
 Within minutes she booked her flight (love this girl) and we met this friday night.
 We had good tourist times- temples, cocktails, expensive seafood and shopping.
 It had to be done in order to get me prepped to get back into my consuming Canadian lifestyle, plus I felt ok about spending a little since I had saved so much over the past 4 months.
 So it was fun.
 But now she is gone and I am just chillin.
-I think I will lay low tomorrow and then on Tues I will joing Nilhu's family (my Colombo family) to celebrate Vesak (Buddha's bday).
+I think I will lay low tomorrow and then on Tues I will join Nilhu's family (my Colombo family) to celebrate Vesak (Buddha's bday).

 So that's where I'm at.